PDF to PPTX Converter

 Pros and Cons of the Conversion

-• Editability: Text blocks, shapes, and images become selectable and modifiable.
+• Editability: Text, shapes, and images become selectable and modifiable.

-• Font Substitution: If the original embedded fonts are missing from your system, the software substitutes them, altering text flow.
+• Font Substitution: If the .PDF uses embedded fonts that are not installed on your system, the .PPTX will substitute them, causing text to overflow or overlap.

 Conversion Difficulties & Why Convert.Guru